ClementTsang/bottom/README.md

-    --use_old_network_legend        Use the older (pre-0.4) network legend which is separate from the network chart --hide_table_gap                Hides the spacing between table headers and data --battery                       Displays the battery widget for default and basic layouts
+    --use_old_network_legend        Use the older (pre-0.4) network legend which is separate from the network chart --hide_table_gap                Hides the spacing between table headers and data --battery                       Displays the battery widget for default and basic layouts --disable_click                 Disables mouse clicks from interacting with the program
 ```

 ### Options